Lokgic/diss-repo/src/weight-chapter.md

 1. The strength of a belief can be measured numerically as *degrees of belief*.
 2. The rationality of degrees of belief is governed by the axioms of probability.

 Since probabilism purports to be an overarching position about belief and their rationality, probabilists owe us an explanation for our existing epistemic practices.^[Even though 'probabilism' is often used as a synonymy for 'Bayesianism', I take the former to be a broader term than the latter.
 Bayesians are probabilists, but in addition, they also hold Bayes's Rule to be the *only* rational way to revise one's belief.
 To be more precise, I also distinguish *epistemic* Bayesians and *statistical* Bayesians, and in this paper when I use the term 'Bayesian', I typically have in mind a philosopher who holds the view about belief revision just described.
 A Bayesian *statistician* is also a probabilist - she might think that while belief comes in degrees and Bayesian statistics is the best framework for drawing inferences, not all beliefs can be meaningfully given a Bayesian analysis.]
-For each of these practices, probabilists either have to provide a probabilistic account for its rationality, or argue that we are better off without it.^[For instance, van Fraassen's argument that inference to the best explanation violates the axioms of probability.]
+For each of these practices, probabilists either have to provide a probabilistic account for its rationality, or argue that we are better off without it.^[For instance, van Fraassen's argument that inference to the best explanation violates the axioms of probability.
+See [@vflawssym]]

 One especially troublesome issue for probabilism is to account for the *weight* of evidence, which is roughly a measure of the *amount* of evidence, for this is often unreflected by probability.
 To see why, imagine two urns $A$ and $B$ with unknown proportions of black and white balls.
 Suppose you sample (with replacement) 30 balls from the urn $A$ and find 15 black balls and 15 white balls.
 Justifiably, you infer that the proportion of black balls in $A$ - call - it $\theta_A$ is about $0.5$.
 You then decide to sample from $B$, but this time you only manage to draw 4 samples - you find 3 black balls.
 Your best estimate for $\theta_B$ is $0.75$.
 At this point, I offer you another chance to draw from one of the urns, and if you manage to draw a black ball from that urn, you get a \$100.
 Which urn would you pick?